Free «Case Study» Essay Paper

 Taylor and Bill can explain to Bob that since every package has a barcode, it will be very easy for the company to use technology for keeping control of the inventory.
 It would also be easy to keep track of the items entering and exiting the lumberyard since the barcodes are identifiable during their movement in and out of the warehouse.
 When keeping inventory, the barcodes are rescanned as the package is stacked.
 In addition, during shipment, the company can use an internet portal that can help keep track of the packages and even inform the customers about the arrival of the order.
 In the same way, the relevant information can be sent to the office in Texas, and the tedious processes of reading and keying in the data can be eliminated (Evans & Demand Media, 2016).

 Taylor may also inform Bob that unlike in the past when the barcode technology was expensive, its proliferation and availability made it very inexpensive.
 Barcode fonts can even be downloaded on the internet by the small businesses for free and used to label the inventory and packages.
 Many smartphones have an inbuilt application that can help interpret barcodes.
-If a smartphone is not available, thhis app can be downloaded to other gadgets.
+If a smartphone is not available, this app can be downlloaded to other gadgets.
 In a large company such as Vapid Lumber Industries, barcode technology is considered the cheapest method of inventory control (Evans & Demand Media, 2016).

 Radio Frequency Identification (RFID)